gamedeff/Twitch_Batch_Logger/README.md

 ## 2. Start logging

-**Warning: Do not use Cygwin for this program under Windows. it's a known issue that it doesn't pass keyboard interrupt correctly and will cause this program to terminate without killing its spawned loggers**
+**Warning: Do not use Cygwin for this program in Windows.
+It doesn't pass keyboard interrupt correctly and will cause this program to terminate without killing its spawned loggers.
+Use the built-in cmd instead.**

 ### Option 1: Log all channels and group chats you follow on Twitch